ojuuji/rb.db/docs/readme.md

 Columns: `part_num` (text), `color_id` (integer), `num_sets` (integer), `min_year` (integer), `max_year` (integer), `num_parts` (integer), `img_url` (text, nullable).

 This is a view based on the set inventories.
-It does not include parts which do not appear in the sets or in minifigs from the sets.
+It includes only parts which appear in the sets or in the set minifigs.

 `part_num` is a reference (foreign key) to [`parts.part_num`](#parts) column.